NicklasVraa/LiX/readme.md

 - `rows`: The left-most column acts as the header.
 - `grid`: Both the top row and left-most column act as headers.

-Formatting code for the table can also be given explicitly in the type field.
+Formatting code for the table may also be given explicitly in the type field.

 ---